rileyburns707/SQL-challenge-dx/README.md

 # sql_challenge

-One of the regular types of problems we solve at DX is writing SQL to generate charts or tables to visualize the data.
+One of the regular types of problems we solve at xxx is writing SQL to generate charts or tables to visualize the data.

 ![Team breakdown sentiment scores](image-1.png)